symonhasan/all-about-git/README.md

 ```bash
 $   git add -A
 ```
 This command will add all the current untracked files in staging area.
-In Fig the file colored in green is currently in staging area and ready to be commited.
+In Fig the files colored in green are currently in staging area and are ready to be commited.

 ![git add all](snapshot/11.PNG)
 <p align="center"><em>Fig - add all files to satge area</em></p>

-To remove all file from staging area we can simply type
+To remove all files from staging area we can simply type

 ```bash
 $   git reset